i-like-robots/react-tag-autocomplete/migration-guide.md

 ## Changes to tags

 The structure of suggested and selected tags has been updated.
 The `id` property has been renamed `value` and the `name` property has been renamed `label`.
+This change was made for consistency with the [`HTMLOptionElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOptionElement) interface used by native listbox components.

 ```diff
 - { id: 1, name: "Apples" }